 Before we talk about how to install in-floor heating, we need to mention something about the different options that are available since there are a couple of possibilities.

 There are basically two types of in-floor heating found in homes, electric and hydronic.
-The electric version works by heating coils beneath the floor using electricity while hydronic systems involving using hot water.
+The electric version works by heating coils beneath the floor using electricity, like a heated jacket, while hydronic systems involving using hot water.

 Hydronic systems have certain advantages over electric systems, especially if you already have a boiler in your home, namely that they can be more efficient and cheaper to run.